Gov. Wolf extends stay at home order to all of Pennsylvania; COVID-19 cases top 5,800

 Also on Wednesday, Bucks County officials heralded the arrival of thousands and thousands of that much sought-after personal protective equipment.

-That includes N-95 masks, face shields, gloves and other needed items that will now be distributed to emergency personel on the front-lines of the fight against the pandemic.
+That includes N-95 masks, face shields, gloves and other needed items that will now be distributed to emergency personnel on the front-lines of the fight against the pandemic.

 Scott Forster, Bucks County's Director of Emergency Services, admits that the tough part is stretching that distribution as far as possible.